RumataEstorish/TizenWearableWebCommon/README.md

 ### ToastMessage
 Tiny wrapper around system toast

+Create:
+``var toastMessage = new ToastMessage('popupToast', 'popupToastContent');``
+popupToast - unique name of toast element. popupToastContent - unique name of toast content element.

+Elements are added to document automatically.

+Show:
+``toastMessage.show('MESSAGE TEXT', 100)``
+Arguments:
+  - text which will be displayed
+  - delay before toast shows.
+Optional

+Close:
+``toastMessage.close()``
+Also toastMessage will be closed after 1500ms automatically

 ### VirtualList
 Patched system virtual list allowing dynamic content f.e. when you refresh data.
 Highly unrecommended to use it, works really bad especially when list item size is not the same